vijithassar/lit/README.md

 # Overview #

 [Literate programming](https://en.wikipedia.org/wiki/Literate_programming) is the increasingly sensible idea popularized by Donald Knuth that source code should be written and/or richly annotated for clarity to human readers instead of mercilessly optimized for computing efficiency.
 This script is a tiny text preprocessor based on [bash](https://www.gnu.org/software/bash/) and [awk](https://en.wikipedia.org/wiki/AWK) which allows you to write all your source code in [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/) with beautiful rich annotations (links! pictures! whatever!) and then quickly send the content of the Markdown code blocks into parallel code-only files.
-For example, compare the [annotated source](hello-world.js.md) of the included hello-world script to its [compiled output](hello-world.js).
+For a quick illustration, compare the [annotated source](hello-world.js.md) of the included hello-world script to its [compiled output](hello-world.js).

 # Advantages #